 Migratory game birds may be taken and possessed by falconers only during times and within bag limits determined annually by the FWC and U.S. Fish and Wildlife Service.

-Migratory game bird seasons for 2012–2013 were not established at the time this booklet went to press.
+Migratory game bird seasons for 2013–2014 were not established at the time these regulations were published.
 For season dates, contact the Division of Hunting and Game Management at 850-488-4676 or visit MyFWC.com/Hunting/Regulations.
 Detailed rules concerning falconry permits are available from the Division of Law Enforcement, Florida Fish and Wildlife Conservation Commission, 620 S. Meridian St., Tallahassee, FL 32399-1600 or call 850-488-6253.